amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

   directory from the Amiga directory to /games/Amiga on the MiSTer SD card.

-- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.
+- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved game data is carried over.

 - Copy minimig.cfg and minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.
 The vadjust file contains viewport crop